Singaporebrides | Fashion

 Here are five most common dress codes encountered in Singapore:

 There is no room for debate for the most formal attire of all dress codes.
-Men are required to wear a black tuxedo with a tailcoat, formal white shirt, white vest and tie, white or gray gloves, and black formal shoes.
+Men are required to wear a black tailcoat, formal white shirt, white vest and tie, white or gray gloves, and black formal shoes.
 The ladies should be dressed in a formal, floor-length evening gown.
 While its unlikely to encounter a ‘White Tie’ dress code, it’s still good to know how you should be dressed for such an occasion.

-A less formal variation of a ‘White Tie’ attire, men should be dressed in a black tuxedo without tailcoats or a smart-looking black suit, formal white shirt, black tie and vest, and black formal shoes.
+A less formal variation of a ‘White Tie’ attire, men should be dressed in a black tuxedo or a smart-looking black suit, formal white shirt, black tie and vest, and black formal shoes.
 The ladies can choose between a formal floor-length evening gown or a shorter, dressy cocktail dress.

 Here, the men have more outfit options.
 They can opt to be in ‘Black Tie’ attire or a less formal no-tuxedo-no-vest-no-tie suit.
 For the ladies, a long dress, formal cocktail dress or dressy separates will do the trick.
 Jazz up your outfits with cufflinks for the men, and statement accessories and clutches for the ladies.